serdimoa/charting/Symbology.md

 #####has_intraday <false>
 Boolean showing whether symbol has intraday history data.
 If it's false then all buttons for intradays resolutions will be disabled when this symbol is active in chart.
+If it is set to true, all resolutions that are supplied directly by the datafeed must be provided in `intraday_multipliers` array.

 #####supported_resolutions
 An array of resolutions which should be enabled in resolutions picker for this symbol.
 Each item of an array is expected to be a string.